|Placed On:||17th May 2019|

 With over 22,000 students and 5,500 staff from 180 different countries we offer a diverse and engaging environment in which to work.
 We are an equal opportunity employer, a Disability Confident employer and an Athena Swan accredited institution.
 Whilst all applicants will be judged on merit alone, we particularly welcome applications from groups currently underrepresented in the workforce.

-The closing date for completed applications is 23rd April 2019.
-Interviews are expected to take place on the week beginning the 29th April 2019.
+The closing date for completed applications is 12 Midnight, Sunday 22nd September 2019.
+Interviews are expected to take place during the second week of October.

 Type / Role: